denwii/RawStopAssist_OTD_Plugin/README.md

-# RAW Stop Assist v0.6
+# RAW Stop Assist v0.7

 An **OpenTabletDriver 0.6.x** filter for osu!standard that helps you avoid **overshoot misses**.
-When you leave a circle, whether from a full stop or a flow-aim slowdown, the cursor stays on the circle for a few extra milliseconds, then catches up smoothly.
-The rest of the time the output is pure **RAW**: no continuous smoothing and no added latency while you aim.
+When you stop on a circle and then move off, the cursor stays on the circle for a few extra milliseconds and then catches up smoothly.
+The rest of the time the output is pure **RAW**: no smoothing, no added latency while you aim, and no reaction to slowing down without stopping.

 > The filter only sees pen movement.
 It does not know where hit circles are or when you click.